-This marketing tactic has lead to 2 tons of perfectly edible food being thrown out annually, that's just the US.
+This marketing tactic has lead to 35 millions tons of perfectly edible food being thrown out annually, and that's just in the US.
 What makes matters worse is when rotten food gets buried under other garbage in the landfill, it emits greenhouse gases like methane, adding to the larger global issues of climate change.

 The Globe and Mail published the list below a few years back on how long refrigerated items retain their freshness.
 The meats, fish and poultry also relate to food safety in this case (if not frozen).

 Milk: 7 days after “best before” date, opened or unopened